Why we were so excited to dive Blue Magic

 Have we been spoilt for life?

-As two relatively new divers in the early throes of our underwater careers, we may have just spoilt ourselves for good.
 A highly experienced diver once told us that it doesn’t get much better than diving Blue Magic in Raja Ampat… We believe him.

 Have any of you experienced this magical blue place in Raja Ampat?
 Where is your favourite dive site and why?
 We would love to be inspired by your stories and look forward to hearing from you in the comments!